CARDAMOM-framework/CARDAMOM/MANUAL_PUBLIC.md

 To have CARDAMOM_RUN_MODEL routine save full output at runtime (to avoid having to run model again for post processing):

-+ Opt.
-1 (recommendeds): To save output corresponding to PXI project,

-Use CARDAMOM_PROJECT_OUTPUTS_beta.m\
-This function stores output by default\

-+ Opt.
-2 (prob not worth it for a handful of cbf files): To save output corresponding to cbf file, use\
++ (prob not worth it for a handful of cbf files): To save output corresponding to cbf file, use\

 ```matlab
 [CBR,CBF]=CARDAMOM_RUN_MODEL(cbffilename,PARS,OPT);